rob-myers/rob-myers.github.io/docs/plan.md

 ### TODO

 ✅ `Terminal` can run background processes
-- can read from stage key events
+- can read from stage key events via `key`
 - list processes via `ps`
 - can kill processes
 - can suspend processes